pk-codebox-evo/webmaker-suite/README.md

 1. --fullclone

 Which allows the update to pull in all history for each repository and their submodules.
 If not provided it will do a shallow clone of all repositories and their submodules.

+2. --fastforward

+If, for some reason, the update process crashes (due to a missing dependency for instance), or is interrupted (through ctrl-c or the like), the `--fastforward` flag will make the update resume form the point it was interrupted last time.

 ## Resetting the suite to `master`